antoniogomezr/Visual-Builder-Oracle-Blockchain/README.md

 <img width="790" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-5.png"/>
 </p>

-If you are new on OCI, no VNC will be abailable so you will need to create it.
+If you are new on OCI, no VNC will be available so you will need to create it.

+5.1.
 On the on the ***Prepare Setup***, you will only need to execute step 1.
 <p align="center"  alt="Select The compartment where the instance of the founder organization will be created">
 <img width="790" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-6.png"/>
 </p>

+5.2.
 On the ***Environment Setup*** follow Task 1A.
 <p align="center"  alt="Select The compartment where the instance of the founder organization will be created">
 <img width="790" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-7.png"/>
 </p>

-After all the work done, you will get the URL of the remote desktop to access your VS with Oracle Blockchain extension installed.
+6. After all the work done, you will get the URL of the remote desktop to access your VS with Oracle Blockchain extension installed.
 <p align="center"  alt="Select The compartment where the instance of the founder organization will be created">
 <img width="790" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-8.png"/>
 </p>